StuChapman/IFD-MS-Project-Online-Learning/README.md

 1. From the UCD-MS-Project-Continuous-Engagement repository in Github, click ‘Settings’
 2. Scroll down to ‘GitHub Pages’
 3. From the ‘source’ drop-down, select ‘master branch’
-4. The url was then presented to me as https://stuchapman.github.io/UCD-MS-Project-Continuous-Engagement/
+4. The url was then presented to me as https://stuchapman.github.io/IFD-MS-Project-Online-Learning/

 #### To run the code locally;
-1. From the UCD-MS-Project-Continuous-Engagement repository in Github, click ‘Clone or download’
+1. From the IFD-MS-Project-Online-Learning repository in Github, click ‘Clone or download’
 2. Copy the URL to your clipboard
 3. In Gitpod, open the terminal
 4. Change the directory to that where you wish to place the files